enkidevs/curriculum/sql/ddl/alter/add-constraint.md

 REFERENCES table_name(column_name);
 ```

-You can also remove any of you constraints by using the following syntax:
+You can also remove any of your constraints by using the following syntax:

 ```sql
 ALTER TABLE table_name